yashmehra028/UnfoldForYash/README.md

 Here is the unfolding closure test carried out on the toy model shown here:
 ![image](plots/unfolded_closure.png "unfolding closure test with ratio plots underneath")

+You can see in the ratio plot that the reco distribution varies from the true one by up to around 4%, but the unfolded distribution appears to exactly match the true distribution as expected.